-- 11.3.1 All assessment results must be captured on the official UJ system. - 11.3.2 Higher assessment requirements other than those indicated below are determined by the Faculty/College Board, approved by Senate and contained in the Faculty/College Rules and Regulations. - 11.3.3 The judgement of the Departmental and/or Faculty/College Assessment Committee is final. - 11.3.4 The University publishes final results, including final assessment and global results, on uLink only and no other platforms.
+- 11.3.1 All assessment results must be captured on the official UJ system. - 11.3.2 Higher assessment requirements other than those indicated below are determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations. - 11.3.3 The judgement of the Departmental and/or Faculty Assessment Committee is final.

+- 11.3.4 The University publishes final results, including final assessment and global results, on uLink only and no other platforms.
 It is the responsibility of students to access and check their final results on uLink.
-An official electronic Academic Record/Transcript is available for registered students and graduates.
-Students may request from the relevant faculty/college an official record of results.
+An official electronic academic record/transcript is available for registered students and graduates.
+Students may request from the relevant faculty an official record of results.
 An official record does not necessarily reflect a global result.
 The uLink record may be deactivated after a few months; therefore, students must access and check their final results on uLink within one month of each assessment period. - 11.3.5 When a traditional examination is used as a last assessment opportunity, the module is deemed a pass if the following marks have been obtained: - (a) a last summative assessment mark (examination mark) of at least 40%; and - (b) a final mark of at least 50%.
-(This means that if a student obtains a final mark of 50% but has not met the 40% requirement for the examination mark, the student will fail the module but will qualify for a supplementary examination). - 11.3.6 When a final assessment opportunity is used for continuous assessment, programme-specific requirements, as approved by the Faculty/College Board and contained in the Faculty/College Rules and Regulations will be adhered to.
+(This means that if a student obtains a final mark of 50% but has not met the 40% requirement for the examination mark, the student will qualify for a supplementary examination). - 11.3.6 When a final assessment opportunity is used for continuous assessment, programme-specific requirements, as approved by the Faculty Board and contained in the Faculty Rules and Regulations will be adhered to.
 The number, type, weight and date of assessments, replacement and/or supplementary assessments are pre-set and agreed upon by the assessor and moderator before the beginning of the unit/module or programme.
-Summative assessments are not limited to written assessments and may include a variety of assessment methods and/or instruments or portfolios as indicated in the Faculty/College Learning Guides. - 11.3.7 Students pass a continuous assessment module if they obtain a weighted final mark of at least 50% (or more if stipulated by a professional/regulating body). - 11.3.8 Students pass a module with distinction if they obtain a final mark of at least 75%. - 11.3.9 A couplet module consists of two modules in the academic year concerned whereby the second module builds on the first module.
-A final period/semester mark and a final mark of at least 40% each in the first semester are required for admission to the second semester module.
-To pass the couplet, a combined final mark of at least 50% and a final period/semester mark of at least 40% (where applicable) must be obtained in the same year. - 11.3.10 If a couplet module(s) is not passed on the combined marks, the module(s) in which a final mark of at least 50% and final period/semester mark of at least 40% have not been obtained must be repeated.
-If both modules have to be repeated, pass marks as stipulated in AR 11.3.9 must be obtained to pass the couplet.
-If the couplet module(s) is/are not passed as stipulated in AR 11.3.9, credit is retained for the module (if any) in which a final mark of at least 50% and a final period/semester mark of at least 40% have been obtained and only the other module must be repeated.
-Pass marks as stipulated in AR 11.3.5 and AR 11.3.7 above must then be obtained in the module that is repeated to pass the couplet.
+Summative assessments are not limited to written assessments and may include a variety of assessment methods and/or instruments or portfolios as indicated in the Faculty Learning Guides. - 11.3.7 Students pass a continuous assessment module if they obtain a weighted final mark of at least 50% (or more if stipulated by a professional/regulating body). - 11.3.8 Students pass a module with distinction if they obtain a final mark of at least 75%. - 11.3.9 A couplet module consists of two modules in the academic year concerned whereby the second module builds on the first module.
+A final period/semester mark, examination mark and a final mark of at least 40% each in the first semester are required for admission to the second semester module.
+To pass the couplet, a combined final mark of at least 50% must be obtained in the same year. - 11.3.10 If a couplet module is not passed on the combined final marks, the module(s) in which the final mark is less than 50% must be repeated.